 My accident insurance doesn’t pay.
 What can I do?If the accident insurance does not pay the benefits, and thus the impairment is not classified as an accident, then the insurance provider must on demand communicate this in a decree in written form.
 If you do not agree with this, you may file an objection within 30 days.

 What should I bear in mind in the event of an accident abroad?A maximum of twice the amount that would be paid in Liechtenstein for the same treatment will be compensated.
 If you would like to make use of more benefits, you can take out Vacation and Travel Insurance.
 With this, the recovery costs will be taken over at the local rate.
-With DIVERSA Supplementary Insurance and PRIVATE Hospital Insurance too, you are better insured when abroad.
+With DIVERSA Supplementary Insurance and PREMIUM Hospital Insurance too, you are better insured when abroad.
 Should you have any questions, please contact the Landesvertretung Liechtenstein (Liechtenstein representation of CONCORDIA).

 Can I insure myself additionally against accidents?

 If you have to be hospitalised as a result of an accident, the accident insurance of your employer assumes only the costs for the general ward.
 In this situation, would you like to be able to freely choose the surgeon and to enjoy the rest necessary for a quick recovery?
-We would be happy to provide you with information regarding the comprehensive coverage of PRIVATE Hospital Insurance and SEMIPRIVATE Hospital Insurance in case of illnesses and accidents.
+We would be happy to provide you with information regarding the comprehensive coverage of PREMIUM Hospital Insurance and CARE Hospital Insurance in case of illnesses and accidents.

 With ACCIDENTA Supplementary Insurance, you are insured against disability and death as a result of an accident.
 In the event of disability or death, you or your immediate family members will receive monetary benefits.
 These benefits will be paid out independent of other insurances.